goutamsh/docker-learning/README.md

 # Docker

 Docker is a tool designed to make it easier to create, deploy and run application by using container.
 Docker is a open-source software.
+It's written in Go.
 Docker, Inc. is a company that developed docker tool.